gisetech/case-study-wellness-smart/README.md

 Project from the Coursera course Google Data Analytics

-2 tasks - first pdf file about a journal about all the courses from Google Data Analytics and a second file from case study created with R.
+2 tasks - first pdf file, a journal about all the courses from Google Data Analytics and a second file from case study created with R.

 # FitBit Data Analysis for Bellabeat